maheshrajannan/gateway-api-envoy-demo/README.md

 A complete "hello world" of Gateway API served by Envoy Gateway. **Nothing in the YAML is cloud-specific** — the same files run identically on kind, AKS, or EKS.
 The only place a cloud ever shows up is *how the Gateway's Service gets an external address*, and that's handled by the platform, not by these manifests.
 That portability **is** the point of the demo.

+## Note: what Envoy and Envoy Gateway are

+**Envoy** is a high-performance, open-source proxy (a CNCF project).
+A proxy sits between clients and your services, receiving incoming requests and forwarding them to the right backend — handling routing, load balancing, TLS, retries, and observability along the way.
+Envoy is the **data plane**: the component that actually moves the traffic.

+**Envoy Gateway** is the **control plane**: a controller that implements the Kubernetes Gateway API on top of Envoy.
+You don't configure Envoy directly.
+Instead you create Gateway API objects (`GatewayClass`, `Gateway`, `HTTPRoute`), and Envoy Gateway translates them into Envoy configuration and programs the proxy for you.

+In this demo:

+- The `GatewayClass` names Envoy Gateway as the implementation.
+- When you create the `Gateway`, Envoy Gateway provisions an **Envoy proxy** (a Deployment + Service) to serve that gateway's traffic.
+- Your `HTTPRoute` is translated into Envoy routing rules and pushed to that proxy over xDS (Envoy's config API).
+- A request then flows: client → Envoy proxy → matched Service → Pod.

+So the split is: **you write portable Gateway API YAML; Envoy Gateway configures Envoy; Envoy carries the traffic.** The same objects work on any cluster or cloud — only the Envoy proxy underneath stays constant.

 ## The mental model — "Class → Gateway → Routes" (C-G-R)
 Ownership descends infra → platform → apps.
 Each file maps to one role: